About Our Chapter

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-The Irvine Chapter Spring Membership Drive is from March 23, 2021 to April 15, 2021 and is open to mothers and their daughters currently in grades 6-9.
+The Irvine Chapter Membership Drive starts January 1, 2024 and is open to mothers and their daughters currently in grades 6-9.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: